kevinhmcheng/3d-face-de-id/readme.md

-# Benchmarking 3D Face De-identification with Preserving Facial Attibutes [1]
+# Benchmarking 3D Face De-identification with Preserving Facial Attributes [1]

 This package provides the implementation codes for reproducing the exact experimental results presented in this paper [1].